EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

   // imported here for easy reusability. function customClickable(node) {
     function handleOnClick(event) {
-      // We have full acces to the DOM element.
+      // We have full access to the DOM element.
 We can use members like
       // "id" or "dispatchEvent".
       console.log(`dispatching ${node.id}'s customclick event`);
       // Here we dispatch a custom event named "customclick" with some